 The measurement of our pension and postretirement benefit obligations are dependent on a variety of assumptions determined by management and used by our actuaries.
-These assumptions affect the amount and timing of future contributions and expenses.
+These assumptions affect the amount and timing of future pension contributions, benefit payments and expense or income recognized.

-The significant assumptions used in developing the required estimates are the discount rate, expected return on assets, projected salary and health care cost increases and mortality table.
+The significant assumptions used in developing the required estimates are the discount rates, expected returns on assets, projected salary and health care cost increases and mortality tables.

-• The discount rate assumptions for our U.S. plans are assessed using a yield curve constructed from a subset of bonds yielding greater than the median return from a population of non-callable, corporate bond issues that have an average rating of AA when averaging available Moody's Investor Services, Standard & Poor's and Fitch ratings.
-The discount rate is calculated by matching the plans' projected cash flows to the bond yield curve.
-For 2021 and 2020, we measured service and interest costs by applying the specific spot rates along that yield curve to the plans' liability cash flows.
+- The discount rate assumptions for our U.S. plans are assessed using a yield curve constructed from a subset of bonds yielding greater than the median return from a population of non-callable, corporate bonds that have an average rating of AA when averaging available Moody's Investor Services, Standard & Poor's and Fitch ratings.
+The discount rates are calculated by matching each plans' projected cash flows to the bond yield curve.
+For 2022 and 2021, we measured service and interest costs by applying the specific spot rates along that yield curve to the plans' liability cash flows.
 We believe this approach provides a more precise measurement of service and interest costs by aligning the timing of the plans' liability cash flows to the corresponding spot rates on the yield curve.
-In determining our U.S. pension obligations for 2021, our weighted-average discount rate increased to 2.86% from 2.48% at year-end 2020.
-In determining our U.S. postretirement health care obligation for 2021, our weighted-average discount rate increased to 2.75% from 2.37% at year-end 2020.

-- The expected rate of return on plan assets reflects asset allocations, investment strategies and views of investment advisors, and represents our expected long-term return on plan assets.
-Our weighted-average expected return on U.S. plan assets used in determining the U.S. pension and U.S. postretirement health care expenses was 7.00% for 2021, 7.25% for 2020 and 7.25% for 2019. - Projected salary and health care cost increases are based on our long-term actual experience, the near-term outlook and assumed inflation.
-Our weighted-average projected salary increase used in determining the U.S. pension expenses was 4.03% for 2021, 2020 and 2019. - For postretirement benefit measurement purposes as of December 31, 2021, the annual rates of increase in the per capita cost of covered health care were assumed to be 6.75% for pre-65 costs and 7.25% for post-65 costs.
-The rates are assumed to decrease each year until they reach 4.5% in 2029 and remain at those levels thereafter. - In determining our U.S. pension and U.S. postretirement health care obligation for 2021, we utilized the most recent mortality table, MP-2021 projection scale (applied to the Pri-2012 mortality table).
+In determining our U.S. pension obligations for 2022, our weighted-average discount rate increased to 5.17% from 2.86% at year-end 2021.
+In determining our U.S. postretirement health care obligation for 2022, our weighted-average discount rate increased to 5.14% from 2.75% at year-end 2021. - The expected rate of return on plan assets reflects asset allocations, investment strategies and views of investment advisors, and represents our expected long-term return on plan assets.
+Our weighted-average expected returns on U.S. plan assets used in determining the U.S. pension and U.S. postretirement health care expenses was 7.00% for 2022, 7.00% for 2021 and 7.25% for 2020. - Projected salary is based on our long-term actual experience, the near-term outlook and assumed inflation.
+Our weighted-average projected salary increase used in determining the U.S. pension expenses was 4.03% for 2022, 2021 and 2020. - For postretirement benefit measurement purposes as of December 31, 2022, the annual rates of increase in the per capita cost of covered health care were assumed to be 6.75% for pre-65 costs.
+Post-65 costs are no longer used.
+The rates are assumed to decrease each year until they reach 4.5% in 2032 and remain at those levels thereafter. - The Company uses mortality tables appropriate in the circumstances, which generally are the recently available mortality tables as of the respective U.S. and international measurement dates.
+Our year-end U.S. valuations reflect mortality tables that estimate the impacts of COVID in an endemic state.
+This represents a change from prior year when the impact of COVID on future mortality could not be reasonably estimated.

-The effects of actual results differing from our assumptions, as well as changes in assumptions, are reflected in the unrecognized actuarial loss and amortized over future periods and, therefore, will generally affect our recognized expense in future periods.
-Significant differences in actual experience or significant changes in assumptions may materially affect future pension and other postretirement obligations and expense.
-The unrecognized net actuarial loss on our U.S. qualified and non-qualified pension plans decreased to \$397 million as of December 31, 2021 from \$691 million as of December 31, 2020 (both before tax), primarily due to current year net actuarial gains.
+The effects of actual results differing from our assumptions, as well as changes in assumptions, are reflected in the unrecognized gains or losses and amortized into earnings in the future.
+Significant differences in actual experience or significant changes in assumptions may materially affect future pension and other postretirement obligations and income or expense.
+The unrecognized net losses on our U.S. qualified and non-qualified pension plans increased to \$412 million as of December 31, 2022 from \$397 million as of December 31, 2021 (both before tax), primarily due to lower actual return on assets partially offset by current year net actuarial gains.